KevinMGranger/cargo-pando/README.md

   - [ ] build
   - [ ] cmdeach / cmdall
   - [ ] shelleach / shellall
-- [ ] decide if common toolchain selection stuff should be part of the subcommand or the larger command
 - [ ] document using cargo aliases to help with common sub-commands
 - [ ] document helpful env vars
-- [ ] consider `do` subsubcommand to make multiple actions easier (use square brackets for separation)
+- [ ] consider `do` subsubcommand to make multiple actions easier (use square brackets for separation?)
+- [ ] tmux integration (might have to refactor when output is created, etc.)
 - [ ] blog post
 - [ ] colorize / emojify output